DR Congo confines, disinfects business district to fight virus - France 24

 President Uhuru Kenyatta, in a TV address to the nation, stopped short of a full lockdown in these areas but warned: "We must be ready to go even further if necessary."

-The African Union said nearly 20 million jobs could be threatened if the pandemic continues, and countries relying heavily on tourism and oil production stand to be hit especially hard.
+The African Union said nearly 20 million jobs could be threatened if the pandemic continues.
+Countries relying heavily on tourism and oil production stand to be hit especially hard.

 It put forward a "realistic" scenario in which the pandemic lasts until July but Africa "is not very affected", and a "pessimistic" scenario in which it lasts until August and Africa suffers more.